 Go to the “Remote Desktop” page, and turn on Enable Remote Desktop

 Back on the host – open Hyper-V Manager and select your VM.
 At the bottom, you will see a screen part with three tabs.
 In the Networking tab, it shows the IP address of your VM.
 Be aware that this IP address can change without any clear indication when or why.
 Hyper-V Manager will go long times using the same IP address when restarting the same VM, and all of a sudden it will change it.
-Maybe there is a way to set this up as a fixed IP address, but I don’t know how.
-Until then, you’ll have to update your rdp file with the VM’s IP address.

 X of Y Monitors in RDP